14 Gifts for Book Lovers

 Bring a little brightness to any book collection by gifting these sweet, colorful rainbow bookends.
 They’re handcrafted from sustainably harvested poplar wood, and you can either buy one at a time or a set of two.
 While they can certainly be used in any adult room, these bookends would look especially cute as a nursery decorating gift to foster a love of books from an early age.

 Sometimes the best gift is one the recipient wouldn’t typically buy on their own, and this luxe Byredo candle certainly makes the list.
 It’s complex and warm, with notes of plum, violet, leather and vanilla to invoke a well-worn library.
 The chic, simple jar can be repurposed as a makeup brush holder or mini flower vase after the candle is done.
+It makes for a great gift for her.

 A book light is a great option for someone who doesn’t want to disturb their partner’s sleep, but the bright white light might disturb their own after going to bed.
 This amber-hued clip-on book light is easier on the eyes and 99.9% free of blue spectrum light.
 It comes with a rechargeable battery and three brightness settings, so it’s a step above most models.